2009 North American Christmas blizzard: Snowfall

 Snowfall varied across the United States.
 South Dakota likely received the most, with 30.8 in.
 In Minnesota, 26 in was received near Pequaywan Lake on the state's North Shore.
 Parts of Texas recorded snowfall as high as 9 in in Post.
 Snowfall in Nebraska caused six deaths.
 In Oklahoma, a state of emergency was declared after blizzard conditions killed 3 people and dropped 19 in of snow.
 Iowa saw high snowfall as well.

 The storm was so intense that it wrapped warm air around the north and west side of it and cold air and snow blew in from the south.
 Rochester, Minnesota, in the northern half of the storm, saw rain with temperatures in the mid 30s Fahrenheit (~2°C) while snow was falling just to the west in a 1300 mi band stretching from Canada south to at least Dallas, Texas, giving that region its first "White Christmas" since 1929.
 I-29 was completely closed in North and South Dakota, and then in stretches into Missouri.
+Will Rogers World Airport was also shut down.